Sajid030/anime_dataset_generator/README.md

    There are total 4 python files and they are:-

-   ## - anime_dataset.py
+   ## anime_dataset.py

      The script will fetch anime data and save it in a CSV file specified by the output_file variable.
+In this I have used

      The generated anime dataset (anime_dataset.csv) will contain the following columns:
      - `animeID`: Unique identifier for each anime